shahryar908/claude_code_clone/README.md

 export GROQ_API_KEY="your_key_here"
 # or create .env file with GROQ_API_KEY=your_key_here

-as we need to llm model which had context window of more than 20 k so which is why we can use the anthropic models those can context window 200k which can make this cli aegent more powerful and authentic to use as they are also state of art model for code genration
+As we need to use llm model which had context window of more than 20 k so which is why we can use the anthropic models those can context window 200k which can make this cli aegent more powerful and authentic to use as they are also state of art model for code genration